Healthy Homes Assessment Boulcott

 Home Assessments Boulcott for Rental Properties

-There are many things you should look for when conducting a house inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a variety of concerns to look over during an house review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
 Some examples include:

 • Does the water flow properly and is there draught stopping?